Cash Flow vs Capital Growth: Which Really Builds A Stronger Property Portfolio

 Capital growth isn’t random.
 It’s shaped by a set of powerful market forces:

-Economic momentum: From national GDP, to state-level spending, to regional projects like infrastructure and job creation, the stronger the local economy, the more it fuels property demand and long-term price appreciation.
+• Economic momentum: From national GDP, to state-level spending, to regional projects like infrastructure and job creation, the stronger the local economy, the more it fuels property demand and long-term price growth.

 The TIA Approach: Growth Backed by Data